Gutenberg International School (GIS) – Courses for Exchange Students

 As an information for you: If there is a red dot in front of the title of the course in the course catalogue, it means that this course will be offered online.
 Yet, please also carefully read the course description, if offered, for more detailed information.
 As a recommendation: If you are interested in a course from our Germersheim campus and it is offered online, it is usually no problem to attend it.
 Just contact the colleagues in the International Office Germersheim: intger@uni-mainz.de

-The course program of the Gutenberg International School (GIS) has now also been published.
-Missing information will be added once it is available.
-A few courses may also be added later this summer.
 Important: The registration for these courses CANNOT be made via the GIS (Services) but only via the subjects that offer the individual courses (Exception: the "Conversation Classes German"!!!).
 Please see the individual course descriptions for more information.

 Info: For an overview of GIS special courses & courses offered in foreign languages in earlier semesters, please look at our archive.

-GIS Special Courses in English for Exchange Students - Winter Semester 2023/24 - History & Culture
+GIS Special Courses in English for Exchange Students - Winter Semester 2024/25 - History & Culture

 Course description